LordDemonos/Quarm.Guide/README.md

 - https://www.dropbox.com/s/lz853tlc3of4xt5/EMT_25%.zip?dl=0 (set to 0.25 - music works, 25% volume on environment sounds)
 - https://www.dropbox.com/s/nn5f4elgdbpc07c/EMT_50%.zip?dl=0 (set to 0.50 - music works, 50% volume on environment sounds)

-To install open your TAKP folder, sort by type.
+To install, open your TAKP folder, sort by type.
 Locate all the EMT files.
 Move them into a folder to have a backup.
 Extract the .zip file into your TAKP directory.
 Log out/back in.

 #### Old Skeleton Models